BlaqueDevs/se-assignment-day-4-software-project-management-karungar/README.md

 Work Breakdown Structure (WBS) is the tool that helps in breaking work into smaller tasks to make the work more manageable and approachable.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+A project schedule gives a detailed to-do list for your project, outlining all the tasks, when they need to be done, and who is responsible for them.
+A Gantt chart is a project management chart that allows project managers to create a project schedule that shows the order in which project tasks will be completed as well as their due duration, and other details.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+This question is key when designing value proposition for your software as it aims at achieving product-market fit because it communicates the unique benefits and value that your product or service offers to your target customers.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?